lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 ## Let's build something

-Over the years I learned that my brain can appreciate new programming concepts when I can build something using them.
-So I rolled up my sleeves and started to think _"OK, what can I possibly build with this?"_
+Over the years, I learned that my brain can appreciate new programming concepts when I can build something using them.
+So, I rolled up my sleeves and started to think _"OK, what can I possibly build with this?"_

 I suppose, a good question here is _"When do I want to do different things based on different expected return type?"_